fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

     <figcaption>A "beautifully" scaled iPhone app on iPad.</figcaption>
 </figure>

-So, during my vacation in December, **it was finally time to start working on the two-plus year old ticket** to add iPad and iPhone landscape support for [Cineaste App](https://github.com/spacepandas/cineaste-ios).
+So, during my vacation in December, **it was finally time to start working on the two-plus years old ticket** to add iPad and iPhone landscape support for [Cineaste App](https://github.com/spacepandas/cineaste-ios).

 I gave myself a Christmas present and finished the feature on Christmas Eve (see the [final PR on GitHub](https://github.com/spacepandas/cineaste-ios/pull/160)).
 The current version is [available for testing on Testflight](https://testflight.apple.com/join/sAfD3j8m).